daveho/carpi/README.md

   remote control interface (actually ogg123 playback doesn't work, need to investigate this).
 * Pushbutton input is supported using the RPi's GPIO.
-* Video playing will be supported via omxplayer, with composite output (because composite video monitors for cars are super cheap).
-This doesn't quite work yet.
+* Video playing is supported by running omxplayer as a subprocess, with video output going to the composite output (because composite video monitors for cars are super cheap).

-Current status of the hardware is that it more or less works.
+Things are pretty close to completely working: the main remaining task is the video setup in the car.